 19. Acadia National Park

-Renowned by many as one of the most beautiful national parks in the country, no weekend getaways list for the East Coast would be complete without it.
+Renowned by many as one of the most beautiful parks in the country, no weekend getaways list for the East Coast would be complete without Acadia National Park.
 With its stunning shoreline, beautiful hiking trails, amazing stargazing options, and picturesque historic sites, Acadia is a treat for all of the senses.
 And the sunsets?
-Really strikingly beautiful.
-It’s not super easy to get to – several hours by car from most major cities on the east coast – but it’s worth it for anyone who truly wants to unplug amidst some of the most beautiful nature the United States has to offer.
+Super beautiful.
+It’s not super easy to get to – a few hours by car from Portland, Maine – but it’s worth it for anyone who truly wants to unplug amidst some of the most beautiful nature the United States has to offer.

 20. Tiny House Getaway, Anywhere